Frequently Asked Questions

 If I choose to participate in plant medicine ceremonies, is there a protocol I should be following before the ceremony?

 If you are on mood altering medications, you must take a break at least two weeks before the conference.
-It is also recommended that you eliminate or reduce your consumption of caffeine, red meats, and spicy foods in the two weeks leading up to your departure.
+It is also recommended that you eliminate or reduce your consumption of caffeine, alcohol, red meats, and spicy foods in the two weeks leading up to your departure.

 Do I need to participate in all the Summit events?